Aleksey Zhilin: Biography

-Aleksey Zhilin was born in the Kursk Provence in 1766 to a well-off family of Russian nobility.
+Aleksey Zhilin was born in the Kursk Province in 1766 to a well-off family of Russian nobility.
 However, around six months, he began experiencing rapid hearing loss and soon became completely deaf.
 Despite this setback, he attached himself to music quite early and proved himself to be adept at playing instruments, learning the cello, violin, and piano all without a teacher.
 He also is said to have had a wonderful memory which helped him to not only learn quickly and master technical maneuvers as well.

 He was married twice, and had one child with his second wife.
 This is noted by Tolstoy in his work Prisoner of the Caucasus.

 In 1820, he retired after 10 years of teaching to Volodimirov (Volodimirovka), Kursk in the Verkhneploskovsky Selsoviet of Pristensky District.

 In the early 1830s, he was reported to have left Kursk, never to return.
 He then settled in Odessa, Ukraine where, in 1831, he gave several concerts of his own music.

 Following his performance career in Odessa, he moved again.
 This time to Moscow and in 1837 gave his final, public performance at the House of Unions.
 He then spent the remainder of his life organizing private musical affairs for Russian gentry.

-Aleksey Zhilin died around 1848 and is regarded as the one of the unknown masters of vocal and instrumental compositionalism.
+Aleksey Zhilin died around 1848 and is regarded as one of the unknown masters of vocal and instrumental compositionalism.
 He is also a contributor to the development of the Russian romance genre.